 "I love you more than all the flannelette and calico, candlewick, dimity, crash and merino, tussore, cretonne, crepon, muslin, poplin, ticking and twill in the whole Cloth Hall of the world.
 "Dylan Thomas

-My process is personal, an inner experience made up of the fragments of life.
-A ‘soup’ of memory, observation, experiences and emotion, informs my practice.
+My process is made up of fragments.
+A brain soup of memory, observation and emotion, informs my practice.
 Everyday things collide and come crashing or creeping into my studio space and workdays.
-I experiment with formal concerns such as colour relationships and shapes, alongside psychology, emotional states and making meaning.
+I experiment with formal concerns such as colour relationships and shape, alongside psychology, emotional states and a desire to make meaning.

 Textile is both form and content in the work.
 I am interested in everyday making, bodies, clothing, animals, folktales and myths.
-Alongside these subjects I am concerned with ecology and waste, in how we negotiate all the ‘stuff’ we put in the world, the amounts of physical material but also the kaleidoscope of choices, images and information.
+Alongside these subjects I am concerned with ecology and waste, in how we negotiate all the ‘stuff’ we have put in the world, the amounts of physical material but also the amounts of choices, images and information.

-Without any advance visual plan or idea of outcome, I use up waste and found fabrics, organics or dead stock fabrics, and coax (or wrestle,) abstract compositions and story from cloth and paper constructions.
-And all the while circle questions about progress and love, over consumption, and our damaged relationship to materials, the environment and each other.
+Without any advance visual plan or fixed idea of outcome, I use up waste and found fabrics, organics or dead stock fabrics; coaxing and wrestling abstract compositions and story from cloth and paper constructions.
+Whilst circling questions about progress and love, over consumption, and our damaged relationship to materials, the environment and each other.